SocraticBliss/hactool--/README.md

 1) Place the hactool++.exe in your hactool.exe directory
 2) Default prod.keys file is used (override with button)
-3) Drag and Drop NCA or Open File
+3) Open File or paste NCA location
 4) Enter titlekey (if needed...)
 5) Unpack!